Cardio Exercise - Doing It At Home

 If you live in a house or building with stairs, you could even try some stair training exercises.
 Just walking up and down a few times can be enough to get your heart pumping faster.
 Stairs are also great for warm up and cool-down stretches as you can use them as a tool for stretching your legs.

 Many cardio exercises can be done on the spot, such as jumping jacks (or star jumps), press ups, sit ups, skipping, burpees, running on the spot, squat jumps and lunges.
 Because these exercises don’t take up much room, it’s great for people that live in smaller buildings such as an apartment, flat, or shared housing.

 If you’re lucky enough to have outdoor space, your options for cardio exercise at home increase, as you can use your garden for running laps.
 If Sir Captain Tom Moore can do it, so can you!
 If you have a little bit of money, you might decide to install a basketball hoop which can be a great way of letting off some steam as well as increasing your heart rate.

 Another idea is enough to excite adults and children alike – a trampoline.
 That’s right – using a trampoline the right way is also a kind of cardio exercise – though if you haven’t used one before, you might want to do your research on how to exercise on a trampoline.
 Although they’re incredibly fun, they can also be dangerous if you aren’t sure on the best way to work out on them.
 You should also look into trampolines with the right weight limit, as if you buy one that’s build for children or has a low weight limit, it could be dangerous.

-If you’re still stuck for ideas on cardio exercises that you can try at home, the NHS has some great ideas where you can start, and if you missed PE with Joe during the first lockdown, the good news is that all of his sessions are still available on Youtube if you fancy giving them a go!
+If you’re still stuck for ideas on cardio exercises that you can try at home, the NHS has some great ideas or there are a wide variety of beginners exercise videos available on Youtube for free!